Stories build worlds, and worlds live through stories.

 Tailinh + Paula

-Beth Piatote, Artist in Residence
+Beth Piatote, Lead Artist

 Beth Piatote is an associate professor of Native American studies at the University of California, Berkeley.
 She holds a PhD from Stanford University, is the author of numerous scholarly essays and creative works, and is the recipient of multiple awards and fellowships.